-The Executing Entity for the project will be World Vision Mongolia.
-As the sole EE for the project, World Vision Mongolia will execute all activities outlined in the results framework, below.
-The dayto-day project implementation will be carried out by an Ulaanbaatar-based Project Execution Unit (PEU), staffed by personnel contracted by World Vision, who report to the Project Manager.
+An main The Executing Entity Entities for the project will be selected by UN-Habitat as per relevant UN rules and regulations World Vision Mongolia.
+The EEAs the sele EE for the project, World Vision Mongolia will execute all activities outlined in the results framework, below.
+The day-to-day project implementation will be carried out by an Ulaanbaatar-based Project Execution Unit (PEU), staffed by personnel contracted by the main Executing Entity EEWorld Vision, who report to the Project Manager.
 The PEU will ensure there is regular liaison with beneficiary communities.